 Skip to main content

-Your child received an anesthetic neuraxial block during surgery.
+A caudal block is a type of anesthetic neuraxial block during surgery.
 This means that a medicine was placed near your child’s spine to decrease pain after surgery.

 Diet